mukul273/Advanced_Java/README.md

 Java 9 introduced an abstraction layer on top of packages which is called Java Platform Module System
 java --list-modules to list the modules in JDK

+### Try-with-resources
+it is a try statement that declares one or more resource(s)
+Resource is an object that must be closed after the program is finished with
+try-with-resource makes sure that the resource is closed
+Resource should implement AutoClosable OR java.io.Closeable